manuelroth/osm2vectortiles-thesis/source/10_process_documentation.md

 There are many different sources available to get OSM data from.
 Most of the time Geofabrik\footnote{\url{http://download.geofabrik.de/}} was referenced for getting single countries, continents or even the whole planet.
 But many times people only need a single city or region, because of this demand Mapzen\footnote{\url{https://mapzen.com/data/metro-extracts/}} provides OSM data for many cities and regions around the globe.
 The OSM data is missing something very important: the administrative boundaries\footnote{\url{http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative}}.
 This needs to be downloaded separatly due to the fact, that somebody could manipulate the boundary of a region.
 As a result of this fact administrative boundaries get checked by the OSM community and released separatly.
 The data is available in the PBF and OSM XML format.
-If available the PBF(Protocolbuffer Binary Format)\footnote{\url{http://wiki.openstreetmap.org/wiki/PBF_Format}} version should be choosen, as it is 30% smaller and 5-6 times faster to read and write than the bzipped OSM XML version.
+If available the PBF(Protocolbuffer Binary Format) \footnote{\url{http://wiki.openstreetmap.org/wiki/PBF_Format}} version should be choosen, as it is 30% smaller and 5-6 times faster to read and write than the bzipped OSM XML version.

+### Second Step: Importing OSM data into Postgis

 ![Flow diagram of producing vector tiles from OSM planet files \label{ref_a_figure}](source/figures/osm2vectortiles.png)